-See the general dimension drawing for inlet, outlet, and overall dimensions.
+See installation drawing K000-06802-I for inlet, outlet, and overall dimensions.
 As shipped, the mill has a feeder installed at the mill inlet.
 For the best mill operation, the user must provide a uniform flow of material across the width of the mill.
-A spout with a minimum of restrictions will be necessary to provide adequate material flow.
+When using a Ferrell-Ross Steam Chest the material is fed directly into the mills feeder using a continuous free-flow design.
 Direct the feed stream as near as possible to the center of the mill inlet to assure uniform end to end material flow through the mill.
 Poor mill performance and irregular roll wear results from improper feeding of the rolls.

 Provide adequate access space for mill maintenance and main drive motor adjustment and service.
-Allow a minimum of 24" on the sides and rear of the mill and additional space in front of the mill for roll removal.
+Allow a minimum of 24" on the sides and 48" to 96" to the front and rear of the mill roll removal.

-Provide some means to lift the front panel, the rolls, the sheaves and the roll housing.
+Provide some means to lift the access panels, rolls, sheaves and the roll housing.
 Because the mill parts are heavy, use adequately rated hoists and trolleys for servicing the rolls.
+These should allow for parallel lifting and rollaway removal of the rolls from the mill.
+Please refer to the same installation drawing for weights and dimensions.